natir/yacrd/Readme.md

 DAStrim (from the [DASCRUBBER suite](https://github.com/thegenemyers/DASCRUBBER) does a similar job to yacrd but relies on a different mapping step, and uses different (likely more advanced) heuristics.
 Yacrd is simpler and easier to use.

+This [repository](https://gitlab.inria.fr/pmarijon/yacrd-and-fpa-upstream-tools-for-lr-genome-assembly) contains a set of scripts to evaluate yacrd against other similar tools such as [DASCRUBBER](https://github.com/thegenemyers/DASCRUBBER/) and [miniscrub](https://bitbucket.org/berkeleylab/jgi-miniscrub) on real data sets.

 ## Input

-Any set of long reads (PacBio, Nanopore, anything that can be given to [minimap2](https://github.com/lh3/minimap2) ). yacrd takes the resulting PAF (Pairwise Alignement Format) from minimap2 or MHAP file from some other long reads overlapper as input.
+Any set of long reads (PacBio, Nanopore, anything that can be given to [minimap2](https://github.com/lh3/minimap2)). yacrd takes the resulting PAF (Pairwise Alignement Format) from minimap2 or BLASR m4 file from some other long reads overlapper as input.

 ## Requirements